cronvel/terminal-kit/doc/screenbuffer.md

 or another `ScreenBuffer` instance.
 *Drawing the cursor* means that the destination cursor is moved to the coordinate of the source cursor.

-This method is useful if the source is something that receive user input: the user must know where he is writing.
+This method is useful if the *screenBuffer* is (for example) a widget that receive user input: the user must know where he is writing.